-My practice is inspired by relationships between people, our environment and patterns found in nature.
-Words such as dependence, empathy and progression have been current themes in my work.
-The sculptures are made in multiples resulting in a silent dialogue between each other.
+My practice is inspired by relationships; relationships found between people, to oneself and to our environment.
+Words such as dependence and empathy as well as relationships to experience have been current themes in my work which I explore through form and surface manipulation.
+The sculptures are often made in multiples resulting in a silent dialogue between each other.
 My practice reflects the saying “the process of becoming, rather than a means to an end”.

 I believe that there should be an even balance between the language of the material and my impact upon it.
 I therefore let the clay speak through simple manipulation where there is room for the clay and glaze to speak its own language.
-An element of play is introduced after their firing where the sculptures are situationally placed with each other in site specific environments.
+An element of play is introduced after the firing where the sculptures are situationally placed with each other to create a silent dialogue and relationship.